Faris Haroun: Senior career

 It was announced on 16 May 2007 that Haroun was called up to the Belgium squad for the first time in his career.
 He made his Belgium debut on 6 June 2007, coming on as a 55th-minute substitute, in a 2–0 loss against Finland.
 Haroun later made three more appearances by the end of the year, as the national side unsuccessfully for the UEFA Euro 2008 tournament.

 Two years later in May, Haroun was called up to Belgium once again.
 He started in both matches against Chile and Japan.

 Personal life

-Haroun was born to a Chadian father and a Belgian mother.
-He holds a Chadian passport.
-Raised by his Catholic mother and Muslim father, Haroun is a Muslim and stated that he doesn't drink alcohol.
 At one point, he was engaged to Marina, but since broken up.
 Haroun resided with his Australian wife, Katie Sinclair and became a first time father when his wife gave birth to a baby boy.

-Faris is the brother of Nadjim Haroun and the cousin of Kévin Nicaise, both of whom are members of the Chad national football team.
+Faris is the elder brother of Nadjim Haroun and the cousin of Kévin Nicaise, both of whom are members of the Chad national football team.